 This grant program is a partnership between the Vermont Farm & Forest Viability Program, Commonwealth Dairy, the St. Albans Cooperative Creamery, Dairy Farmers of America, Housing Vermont, and the Massachusetts Housing Investment Corporation.

-Dairy farm members of:
+Vermont dairy farm members of:

 - Dairy Farmers of America (DFA), or

-- St. Albans Co-operative Creamery
+- St. Albans Cooperative Creamery

+Projects must have a positive impact on farm viability, milk production, or milk quality.
 Projects that make on-farm capital improvements in the following areas are eligible for funding:

 - Construction, renovation, or upgrades to farm infrastructure